 One scientific study shows that Kirtan Kriya benefits our brain and improves cognitive ability.
 The study asked participants to practise Kirtan Kriya for twelve minutes per day.
 After eight weeks, participants showed a 50% improvement in memory power.
 Plus, they also showed better mental clarity.

 Improves Telomerase Activity

 Researchers also state that it helps with memory loss and cognitive impairment.
 Because of this, experts like the Alzheimer’s Research and Prevention Foundation consider it a potential aid for dementia and Alzheimer’s.

 Reduces Stress and Depression

-You already know that meditation can help with stress and depression.
-And that includes Kirtan Kriya.
-Some evidence shows that it improves blood flow to the brain and stimulates the parasympathetic nervous system, which helps with stress and depression.
+Some evidence shows that kirtan kriya improves blood flow to the brain and stimulates the parasympathetic nervous system, which helps with stress and depression.

-Sa Ta Na Ma meditation is a wonderful practice.
+This meditation is a wonderful practice.
 When I use this method, I feel uplifted and joyful.
 It combines the best elements of singing with the best of meditation.
 And the result is a wonderful feeling of relaxation and wellness.

 If you would like to learn this and other techniques, book an online meditation lesson with me today.